 City Palace, Udaipur

 Popular sightseeing options in Udaipur are City Palace, where the Maharanas still live.
-They have converted a part of the palace into a museum which is open to general public.
+They have converted a part of the palace into a museum which is open to the general public.
 Another part has been converted into two hotels and in the third part, the royal family continues to live.

 Fateh Mahal houses a crystal gallery along with the Darbar Hall, which houses probably some of the biggest chandeliers of the world.
 Maharanas have sure moved well with the times.
 As soon as they lost the pension that the erstwhile kings used to get, they converted their properties into heritage hotels.
 And are living off well through the ancestral property.
-Crystal gallery is a good to visit the venue.
+Crystal gallery is good to visit the venue.
 Though the high cost of the ticket may make most visitors think many times before they decide to enter it.

 Lake Palace, Udaipur

 Lake Palace is another famous attraction, which is a palace converted into a hotel right in the middle of Lake Pichola.
-You can get a view of this hotel from most areas around the city palace, Lal ghat, Gangaur Ghat and Hanuman Ghat.
-Though to visit you have to be a guest of the hotel.
+You can get a view of this hotel from most areas around the city palace, Lal ghat, Gangaur Ghat, and Hanuman Ghat.
+Though to visit you have to be a guest at the hotel.
 The pure white palace does make an impressive sight.
 Especially at night when it is well lit up and gives you a perfect shadow in the water.
 Being surrounded by hills on all sides, Udaipur provides interesting perspectives for shutterbugs.
 One can capture sunrise and sunset with silhouettes of heritage buildings.

 Bagore Ki Haveli, Udaipur

 Bagore ki Haveli, an old royal guest house which has now been converted into a folk art museum.
 The Haveli hosts a folk dance and music program every evening.
 This was the highlight of my trip to Udaipur.
 I would recommend it to anyone who visits the city.
-The artists, the puppeteer, the Chari-dancers, the Terah-Taali performance and the bhavai dance are definitely worth a watch.
+The artists, the puppeteer, the Chari-dancers, the Terah-Taali performance, and the bhavai dance are definitely worth a watch.
 The performances are done without any pomp and show in the courtyard of the Haveli.